-Should I choose subjects I'm good at for GCSE? (the answer is often yes - your child will get good results, which will help build their confidence and understanding).
+Should I choose subjects I'm good at for GCSE?
+Often, the answer is yes - your child will get good results, which will help build their confidence and understanding.

 Should I choose GCSE subjects based on my likes and interests?
-(Enjoyment helps students progress in their studies.
+Enjoyment helps students progress in their studies.
 It's fine to do a subject just because you like it.
 For example, drama could lead to a career in theatre - but it could also help your child learn to express themselves with confidence AND memorise and retain information.
-These transferable skills are useful in any future career).
+These transferable skills are useful in any future career.
 Your child should consider if they would be interested in the things they'd be learning, and if they could build the skills the subject requires.

 Should I choose a GCSE subject because I like the teacher?
-(Teachers come and go - but they can also inspire a child to do their best.
-The person the child most needs to impress is themselves.)
+Teachers come and go - but they can also inspire a child to do their best.
+There is no guarantee that a student will be allocated a specific teacher in their timetable.
+The person the child most needs to impress is themselves.

 Should I choose a GCSE subject because my friends are doing it?
-(Your child will most likely retain their current friendship groups and also make new friends through their choice of subjects.
-Doing different GCSEs shouldn't have any effect on a child's friendships).
+Your child will most likely retain their current friendship groups and also make new friends through their choice of subjects.
+Doing different GCSEs shouldn't have any effect on a child's friendships.

-Should I think about high paid jobs when I'm choosing GSEs?
-(If your child is thinking about future money goals, it may be that they are still open to options and don't have a set career in mind.
+Should I think about high paid jobs when I'm choosing GCSEs?
+If your child is thinking about future money goals, it may be that they are still open to options and don't have a set career in mind.
 They will feel happiest if they progress into jobs they enjoy and feel able to do well and grow in.
-Time and passion leads to a higher salary in a wide range of jobs, and GCSE options need not play a huge part in this aspect of decision making).
+Time and passion leads to a higher salary in a wide range of jobs, and GCSE options need not play a huge part in this aspect of decision making.